codingsolutionsoneproblematatime/answer-anything/README.md

 # Answer Anything — Real-Time Screen Explainer

-**Answer Anything** is a lightweight, real-time desktop assistant that lets you **highlight anything on your screen** — code, graphs, documents, or UI — and get **instant, AI-powered explanations** using OpenAI’s GPT-4o Vision model.
+Answer Anything is a lightweight, real-time desktop assistant that lets you highlight anything on your screen: code, graphs, documents, or UI, and get **instant, AI-powered explanations** using OpenAI’s GPT-4o Vision model.

 No copy/paste.
 No switching tabs.
+No switching applications.
 Just **drag, ask, and get answers.**

 ---